 - Louis Avento, M.D., medical oncologist, Eastern Long Island Hematology and Oncology

-- Deborah Axelrod, M.D., Director of Clinical Breast Services and Breast Surgery and Medical Director of Community Cancer Outreach at NYU’s Langone Medical Center
+- Deborah Axelrod, M.D., Director of Clinical Breast Surgery and Community Outreach at NYU Langone Medical Center

-- William Brancaccio, M.D., Chairman of Radiology, Southampton Hospital
+- William Brancaccio, M.D., Radiologist at Southampton Hospita

-- Kathleen Foley, M.D., Attending Neurologist in the Pain and Palliative Care Service at Memorial Sloan-Kettering Cancer Center
+- Kathleen Foley, M.D., Chair, Society of Memorial Sloan-Kettering Cancer Center

 - Juan Gargiulo, M.D., Medical Director, East End Pain Management Center, Southampton, NY

-- Edna Kapenhas, M.D., breast surgeon, Medical Director, The Ellen Hermanson Breast Center at Southampton Hospital
+- Edna Kapenhas, MD., Medical Director of The Ellen Hermanson Breast Center at Southampton Hospital

 The Ellen P. Hermanson Foundation was incorporated under the not-for-profit laws of the State of New York and is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code.
 Donations to The Ellen P. Hermanson Foundation are tax deductible to the extent allowed by law